MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 ## Distribution

-* Native App Experience – View and install apps via a dedicated native app experience available for Android and iOS.
+* iOS Native App Experience - View and install apps via a dedicated native app experience
-* Azure Active Directory (AAD) support – Reuse existing Active Directory Groups to grant access to applications in App Center.
-* User metrics for distribution groups.
 * Publishing MAM wrapped iOS apps to the Intune store.
 Wrap your internal apps with [Microsoft Intune Mobile Application Management (MAM)](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-apps).
 All apps published to an Intune connection in your organization will be made MAM aware for better data protection.
 Your Intune administrator can apply policies from the Intune portal, and no steps are needed when publishing your apps.
 * Two-factor authentication for Apple App Store – connect to the Apple App Store with Apple IDs that have two-factor authentication enabled.
+* [SHIPPED] Android Native App Experience – View and install apps via a dedicated native app experience
+* [SHIPPED] Azure Active Directory (AAD) support – Reuse existing Active Directory Groups to grant access to applications in App Center.
+* [SHIPPED] Auto-Provisioning – iOS developers no longer need to know the UDIDs of tester devices.
+App Center automatically registers the new device, adds it to the app’s provisioning profile, re-signs the binary with the updated profile, and creates a new release that is ready for testers to install.
+* [SHIPPED] Distribution Statistics - User metrics for distribution groups that give improved insight into tester engagement.
+* [SHIPPED] Shared Groups – share a distribution group across multiple apps in an organization.
+* [SHIPPED] Redesigned Tester Experience – complete overhaul of the user experience and visual design for our tester install portal.
+* [SHIPPED] Mandatory App Updates – ensure testers update to the latest version of your app by marking the release as mandatory.
+* [SHIPPED] Resend Tester Notifications – resend app invites and new release notifications to increase tester engagement in your app.
+* [SHIPPED] Build Information in the Install Portal – When distributing a release using the App Center Build service, you can now see the branch name, commit hash, and commit message in addition to the release notes.

 ## SDK